Synaptic-Labs-AI/Obsistant-Toolbox/README.md

 4. Returns a confirmation message.

 ### 2.3 Putting It All Together
-To create an Obsistant Tool, you combine the JSON Schema and the JavaScript Function in a single file.
+To create an Obsistants Tool, you combine the JSON Schema and the JavaScript Function in a single file.

 Here's how it looks:
 #### **Daily Journal Creator**